-With the advent of mass telecommunications, the medical industry has reached a whole new frontier of practice.
+With the advent of mass telecommunications, the health and medical industry has reached a whole new frontier of practice.
 As information sharing, cloud-based computing, and videoconferencing technology all improve at a rapid pace, a doctor’s ability to provide care and diagnosis remotely has been revolutionized.
 This phenomenon has been called “telemedicine,” or “telehealth.”

 Telemedicine allows a doctor to provide consultations and precise diagnosis remotely to people anywhere in the world.
 It also allows top doctors to collaborate directly with other specialists on cases, sharing insights and methods to improve the practice of medicine.
 The benefit for remote patients: rural locations can receive high-quality care from any doctor in the world.
 However, this innovation brings new legal issues regarding licensures to light.

 In 2015, Teladoc, a telehealth company based in New York, filed a lawsuit against the Texas Medical Board for requiring in-person consultations before allowing telemedicine sessions.
 Their case rests on antitrust laws—which is what has kept their case from being dismissed as the TMB originally hoped.
 Cases like these may define the future of medicine in Texas, as the law has traditionally fought an uphill battle to keep pace with technology.

 In most states, restrictions on telemedicine services are common.
 For example, face-to-face consultations or “valid” telemedicine consultations are required to prescribe medication to patients.
 Additionally, doctors offering services across state lines must earn a special license to do so—for every state in which they want to practice.
 However, certain states with restrictive licensure laws may allow exceptions.